 Experience an African adventure just 30 minutes from Melbourne’s CBD.
 Set on 225 hectares of wide, open space in Werribee, the admission price includes a 40-minute safari tour, Pula Reserve Walking Track and a brand-new Gorilla Beach.
-You can also try a behind-the-scenes Wild Encounter, feeding a giraffe, stroking a serval, or get up and personal with 3 gorilla bachelors.
-The lion cubs born in December 2016 are viewed on public display each morning.
+Also, you can try a behind-the-scenes Wild Encounter, feeding a giraffe, stroking a serval, or get up and personal with 3 gorilla bachelors.
+Also, the lion cubs born in December 2016 are viewed on public display each morning.

 Not only do Victorian Zoos provide educational activities to keep kids’ minds occupied, but it’s sure to provide plenty of physical activity.

 The best part?
 Kids under 16 receive free entry to all Victorian Zoos during Victorian Government school holidays.

 Holiday Sports Camps

 If you’re looking to keep your kids entertained for multiple days, Australian Sports Camps (ASC) offers holiday camps for kids aged 6 to 16.
 These camps are a cheaper alternative to childcare, while keeping them active, safe and interacting with other kids.
 This Winter, they’re offering basketball, AFL, netball, soccer and hockey sports camps in Melbourne.
 For the first time ever, ASC is also running an ‘experience rowing’ camp in NSW.
 These camps are suitable for boys and girls of any skill level and are the perfect way to refine existing skills, or to learn the ropes in a new sport.
 They’re especially great if you’re considering your child joining a club, but are unsure which sport is best for them.
 This way your child gets to try the sport over 3 days and learn the basic skills before committing to expensive equipment, membership and uniform costs.